We the People: 100 days in Trump's America

 Melissa Bagley also wishes Trump could consider her perspective.

-The 24-year-old mother of five sons and one daughter sees a different crisis unfolding 3,000 miles away from Del Bosque's farms.
+The 34-year-old mother of five sons and one daughter sees a different crisis unfolding 3,000 miles away from Del Bosque's farms.
 Her vantage point is from the streets of Baltimore.

 She sees a climbing murder rate and faltering relations between police and the community.
 Combine that with a lack of public funding and resources for youth and you've got the components for a disaster, Bagley says.